Germany seeks to reassure rattled Jews after holy day attack

 Joachim Herrmann, Bavaria's state interior minister, accused members of the nationalist, anti-migrant Alternative for Germany party of helping stir up anti-Semitism, an accusation the party rejected.
 Some figures in the party, which entered the national parliament in 2017, have made comments appearing to downplay the Nazi past.

-The video streamed on Twitch, which apparently was filmed with a head-mounted camera, showed the perpetrator driving up to the synagogue in a car packed with ammunition and what appeared to be home-made explosives.
+The video of Wednesday's attack, which apparently was filmed with a head-mounted camera, streamed on the site Twitch.
+It showed the perpetrator driving up to the synagogue in a car packed with ammunition and what appeared to be home-made explosives.

 He tried two doors and placed a device at the bottom of a gate, then fired at a woman trying to walk past his parked car.
 The assailant then fired rounds into the synagogue's door, which didn't open.
 He drove a short distance to park opposite the kebab shop.
 He fired at what appeared to be an employee, while customers scrambled away.

-What appeared to be a manifesto also appeared online, according to Rita Katz, the head of the SITE Intelligence Group.
+What appeared to be a manifesto of his also appeared online, according to Rita Katz, the head of the SITE Intelligence Group.

 Comments